Pink-collar worker: Occupations

 Pink-collar occupations tend to be personal-service-oriented workers working in retail, nursing, and teaching (depending on the level), are part of the service sector, and are among the most common occupations in the United States.
 The Bureau of Labor Statistics estimates that, as of May 2008, there were over 2.2 million persons employed as servers in the United States.
-Furthermore, the World Health Organization's 2011 World Health Statistics Report states that there are 19.3 million nurses in the world today.
-In the United States, women constitute 92.1% of the registered nurses that are currently employed.
+Furthermore, the World Health Organization's 2011 World Health Statistics Report states that there were 19.3 million nurses in the world.
+In the United States, women constituted 92.1% of the registered nurses that were then employed.

-According to the 2016 United States Census analyzed in Barnes, et al.'s research paper, more than 95% of the construction workforce is male.
+According to the 2016 United States Census analyzed by Tiffany D. Barnes and colleagues, more than 95% of the construction workforce is male.
 Due to the low population of women outside of the childcare or social workforce, state governments are miscalculating economic budgets by not accounting for most female pink-collar workers.
 Generally, less government funding is allocated to professions and work environments that traditionally employ and retain a greater percentage of women, for example, education and social work.
-From the research conducted by Tiffany Barnes, Victoria Beall, and Mirya Holman, discrepancies for government representation of pink-collar jobs could primarily be due to legislatures and government employees having the perspective for only white-collar jobs and most people making budgetary decisions are men.
-A white collar-job is typically administrative.
+From the research conducted by Tiffany Barnes, Victoria Beall, and Mirya Holman, discrepancies in government representation of pink-collar jobs could primarily be due to legislatures and government employees having the perspective for only white-collar jobs, and most people making budgetary decisions are men.
+A white-collar job is typically administrative.

 As explained in Buzzanell et al.'s research article, maternity leave is the time off from work a mother takes after having a child, either through childbirth or adoption.
-In 2010, the International Labour Office explained that maternity leave is usually compensated by the employer's company, but several countries do not follow that mandate, including the United States.
+In 2010, the International Labour Organization explained that maternity leave is usually compensated by the employer's company, but several countries do not follow that mandate, including the United States.
 Results from "Standpoints of Maternity Leave: Discourses of Temporality and Ability" state that many new mothers employed in pink-collar work have keyed disability or sick leave instead of time off for maternity leave.